securitybunker/databunker/README.md

 # Paranoid Guy Data Bunker

-**Data Bunker is a personally identifiable information (PII) storage service build to comply with GDPR and CCPA privacy requirements.**
+**Data Bunker is a personally identifiable information (PII) storage service built to comply with GDPR and CCPA privacy requirements.**

 [![Slack](https://img.shields.io/badge/slack-join%20chat%20%E2%86%92-e01563.svg)](https://join.slack.com/t/paranoidguy/shared_invite/enQtODc2OTE1NjYyODM1LTI0MmM2ZmYwZDI0MzExMjJmOGQyMTY4Y2UzOTQ0ZDIwOTZjMmRkZDZkY2I3MzE1OWE3ZWVmNTY4MjIwMzNhZTQ)

 Project **demo** is available at: [https://demo.paranoidguy.com/](https://demo.paranoidguy.com/) .
 Please add a **star** if you like our project.

-We live in a world where our privacy of information is nonexistent, the EU has been working to remediate this fallacy with GDPR, and the US follows with a first sparrow called CCPA.
+We live in a world where our privacy of information is nonexistent, the EU has been working to remediate this fallacy with GDPR, and the US (California) follows with a first sparrow called CCPA.

 Data Bunker Project is intended to ease the acceptance of GDPR and CCPA regulations while giving organizations an easy to implement API's, platform and secure Database.
 This will give all of us, the real data owners, control of our data, and allow us to know who is using our data, what is he doing with it and have the freedom to decide if we agree to that or not.